brg-tmp2/slack-weather/README.md

 An execution of the Github action takes about 10 seconds.
 With 2 executions per hour (the default value), this adds up to 250 minutes per month.
-As of January 2020, GitHub Free and GitHub Pro have respectively 2000 and 3000 minutes free.
+As of January 2020, GitHub Free and GitHub Pro provide respectively 2000 and 3000 minutes free.